kdshah6593/chat-messenger-app/README.md

 # Messenger

 A one-to-one realtime chat app.
+Built using PostgreSQL, Sequelize, Express, React, and NodeJS.

 ## Running the Application Locally